What is the Urdd Eisteddfod?

 The maes (main field) is where the Urdd Eisteddfod really comes to life.
 This colourful, bustling festival space is packed with things to see and do, and you’re free to dip in and out as it suits you.
 At its heart is the Pavilion, home to the main competitions.

-While outside there are outside rows of stalls, hands‑on activity areas and family‑friendly attractions to explore at your own pace.
+While outside there are rows of stalls, hands‑on activity areas and family‑friendly attractions to explore at your own pace.
 Live music and pop‑up performances run throughout the day, alongside plenty of food and drink stalls, so you can shape your visit around whatever interests you most.

 Colourful signpost with arrow-shaped boards pointing in different directions, labelled Cardiff Bay, Tenby Beach, Pembrokeshire Coast and Brecon Beacons.